-Since that time Randolph Engineering, Inc. has provided specialty sunglasses for a number of government agencies ranging from aviator sunglasses for Air Force pilots to their famous P3 Submariner sunglasses for submariners in the U.S. Navy.
+Since that time Randolph Engineering, Inc. has provided specialty sunglasses for a number of government agencies ranging from aviator sunglasses for Air Force pilots to their famous P3 Submariner sunglasses for submariners in the US Navy.

 Recently the company signed 2 contracts with the U.S. Defense Logistics Agency worth $ 9 million each, followed by their most recent contract for $ 38+ million signed on 12/23/11.

-On the left you can see an image of the current manufacturing facility in Randolph, MA from my recent visit.
-The kind people at Randolph were happy to provide us with a tour of the factory, and an opportunity to meet the current management – the children and grand children of Jan Waskiewicz.
+Above you can see an image of the current manufacturing facility in Randolph, MA from my recent visit.
+The kind people at Randolph were happy to provide us with a tour of the factory, and an opportunity to meet the current management - the children and grand children of Jan Waskiewicz.

 Inside were rows and rows of work benches where the frames are assembled and soldered, along with various stations where the frame wire is cut, shaped, tumbled in a rock tumbler to remove burrs on to assembly and quality control examination.